Judy Holliday: Later career

-Personal life and death
+Personal life

-In 1948, Holliday married clarinetist David Oppenheim, who was later a classical music and television producer and academic.
-(Mutual friend Leonard Bernstein had written Oppenheim five years earlier, in the context of Bernstein's own struggles with his sexuality, that he had thought of marrying Holliday as a beard.)
+In 1948, Holliday married clarinetist David Oppenheim, later a classical music and television producer, and academic.
 The couple had one child, Jonathan, before they divorced in 1957.
 In the late 1950s, Holliday had a long-term relationship with jazz musician Gerry Mulligan.

-Holliday supported Henry Wallace in the 1948 presidential election and Adlai Stevenson during the 1952 presidential election.

 In 1960, she was awarded a star on the Hollywood Walk of Fame at 6901 Hollywood Boulevard in Los Angeles.

+Death

-Holliday died on June 7, 1965, at Manhattan's Mount Sinai Hospital from metastatic breast cancer, two weeks before her 44th birthday.
+Holliday died on June 7, 1965, at Manhattan's Mount Sinai Hospital from metastatic breast cancer.
 She was interred in the Westchester Hills Cemetery in Hastings-on-Hudson, New York.